federicowize/node/README.md

 # Node js server

 This proyect is a node js server boilersplate.
-This boilersplate will be based in the POO 4 layers architecture and will try to respect the SOLID principle as much as posible.
+This boilersplate will be based in the OOP 4 layers architecture and will try to respect the SOLID principle as much as posible.

 # Architecture